PROrock/codin-game-puzzles/python/bot/21_spring_trees/README.md

 75:151 + seed only if tree size is 1+
-76:151 + seed can also go many cells from tree in one dir 77:159 + seed can also go many cells from tree in the area
+76:151 + seed can also go many cells from tree in one dir 77:159 + seed can also go many cells from tree in the area 97:148 + seed only not neighbouring the original tree (can neigh others) (202:249) 88:143 + seed only not neighbouring any tree of mine (270:235 cum sun sum)

 time spent: